Skip to content

 Example

-Typically, when scrolling a page, I use the global CSS selector like html.
+Typically, when scrolling a page, you use the global CSS selector like html.

-However, in some cases, a page has multiple scrollable regions, and I cannot use the html selector to scroll.
-Therefore, I need to use the selector of the specific region instead of the entire page.
+However, in some cases, a page has multiple scrollable regions, and, you cannot use the html selector to scroll.
+Therefore, you need to use the selector of the specific region instead of the entire page.
 However, some pages make it quite difficult to obtain the selector.

 To address this, you can configure the Scroll element node as follows to scroll on the Discord page below:

-When running this node, I can see the messaging region being scrolled down.
+When running this node, you can see the messaging region being scrolled down.

 Scroll Until Element Appears